-Marine cargo owners require some sort of goods-in-transit although in some insurance companies it is not called goods-in-transit insurance but marine cargo insurance.
-Legal litigations settlements on marine cargos are usually in millions of pounds hence the need for a comprehensive goods-in-transit insurance policy.
+Marine cargo owners require some sort of goods-in-transit although in some insurance companies, it is not called goods-in-transit insurance but marine cargo insurance.
+Legal litigation settlements on marine cargo are usually in millions of pounds hence the need for a comprehensive goods-in-transit insurance policy.

 What type of goods in transit policy do I need?